 Each section of our documentation presents you with specific information about Aidlab and its possibilities.
 The next step will be learning the SDK in the Getting Started section.
-It is divided in several subsections for Unity, Android, iOS and Python projects.
+It is divided into several subsections for Unity, Android, iOS and Python projects.
 It is recommended to go through the whole manual to fully understand the provided solutions.

 Aidlab Technical Overview

 Aidlab is a small computer.
 It is powered by a 32-bit ARM® Cortex CPU accompanied by IMU, biosensors and a 2.4 GHz radio using Bluetooth 4.1 Smart, also known as BLE or Bluetooth Low Energy.

 The greatest advantage of Bluetooth Smart over the previous iterations of BT technology is how energy-efficient it is.
 Thanks to that, and to a lot of work our engineers put into power management, Aidlab can last more than 24 hours of normal usage.